CloudCannon/Academy/_posts/2017-02-07-simple-navigation.md

 ~~~
 {% endraw %}

-Then instead of having static links in `_layouts/default.html`, we can sort our html pages by their navigation_weight, loop over the pages that have a `navigation_weight` and output the `url`, `title` and an `active` class if it's the current page.
+Then instead of having static links in `_layouts/default.html`, we can sort our html pages by their navigation_weight, loop over the pages that have a `navigation_weight` and output the `url`, `title` and an `active` class if it's the current page:

 {% raw %}
 ~~~html